-Being diagnosed with TB can be scary.
-We’re here to help make sense of it and stick to a treatment plan.
+Being diagnosed with tuberculosis (TB) can be scary.
+We’re here to help you make sense of it and stick to your treatment plan.

 Know the truth about HIV.

 HIV remains one of the most serious global health threats of our time.
 In 2017, 1.8 million people were infected with HIV, and 940,000 died of AIDS-related causes.

 Since 2010, deaths related to AIDS have dropped by 35% with more people getting treatment than ever before.

 There’s a strong connection between HIV/AIDS and TB, predominantly in South Africa.
 We share a few reasons why this is the case.

 Receiving confirmation that you’re HIV-positive may have been a surprise to you two months ago.
 If it was, that affects the way you approach your diagnosis, and the resulting effect on your life, wellbeing, and lifestyle.
 The good news, however, is: you’re not alone.

 Now that you’ve had one month to adjust to your medication, have you noticed any difference in how you feel?

 Well done!
 You’ve made it through your first week of your HIV diagnosis.

 Understand the effects HIV has on the immune system and when drug therapy is necessary.